 Blog Layout

-What is the Difference Between a CFO vs CPA?
+What is the Difference Between a CFO and a CPA?

 The terms Chief Financial Officer (CFO) and Certified Public Accountant (CPA) often get used interchangeably.
 The truth, however, is that there are major differences between a CFO and CPA.
 Let’s take a closer look at what they are so you can choose the right professional for your the needs at hand.